corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 lives within each ENM service.

-In case of a deployment scenario involving ENM upgrade from version prior to 0.3, the configuration file for the Network Map Service can be automatically upgraded using the config upgrader tool or the `--config-is-old` flag.
+In case of a deployment scenario involving ENM upgrade from version prior to 0.3, the configuration file for the The Network Map Service can be automatically upgraded using the configuration upgrade tool or the `--config-is-old` flag.
-In the case of the Network Map Service, the config parameters `privateNetworkAutoEnrolment` and `checkRevocation` are defaulted to false, therefore switching this behaviour off.
+In the case of the Network Map Service, the configuration parameters `privateNetworkAutoEnrolment` and `checkRevocation` are defaulted to false, therefore switching this behaviour off.
 This is because the exact endpoints for the Doorman and Revocation services cannot be known by the upgrader.